Table of contents

 5.2 Little Carpathians (Malé Karpaty)

 The Little Carpathians are a mountain range that sprawls over approximately 650 square kilometers (protected area) with a length of hundred-odd kilometers, from the capital Bratislava to the town of Nové Mesto nad Váhom6 near the Czech border.

 You will encounter no really high elevation in this terrain (the highest mountain is Záruby with about 770 meters), so this mountain range is basically a suitable destination for a hiking or cycling day-trip with smaller children.

 I hiked from Bratislava Železná studienka northwards to Svätý Jur, which took me about five hours, including breaks.

 Svätý Jur is a rather small town with 5.000 inhabitants.
-Similar to Pezinok there is a long winemaking tradition, and you’ll see vineyards on almost every prominent elevation.
+Similar to Pezinok there is a long winemaking tradition, and you see vineyards on every prominent elevation.

 Bratislava (German: Pressburg, Hungarian: Pozsony) is the capital of Slovakia with about 430.000 inhabitants, situated at the Danube (Slovak: Dunaj, German: Donau, Hungarian: Duna) very close to the Hungarian and Austrian border.

 6.1 Bratislavský hrad (Bratislava Castle)

 The Bratislava Castle, built upon a rocky elevation close to the Danube dominates the skyline of the capital.

 It is the most popular sight in Bratislava, and owing to its exposed location even visible from Austria.

 The Castle, which boasts a history of over one thousand years, was destroyed by a devastating fire in 1811.
 It remained in a ruinous state for 150 years until it was eventually rebuilt in the late 1960s.

-The Bratislavský hrad, which is depicted on the Slovak 10-, 20- and 50- Euro cent coins, houses a museum this day.
+The Bratislavský hrad, which is depicted on the Slovak 10-, 20- and 50- Euro cent coins, houses a museum these days.

 6.2 Slavín monument and military cemetery

-The memorial monument was built after the 2nd World War to commemorate and honor the Soviet soldiers who died for the liberation of Slovakia.
+The memorial monument was built after the 2nd World War to commemorate and honour the Soviet soldiers who died for the liberation of Slovakia.

 On the military cemetery the remains of almost seven thousand soldiers are buried.

 I spotted runners near Slavín occasionally, and it is a good idea actually to make exercises around this place since the monument is built on a rather steep hill.

 6.3 Hrad Devín